 Why yes, I would love to come over and eat brie with you, you hunk!
 He and I would be slurping our spaghetti strands until we were immersed in a lip-lock, like in the movie Lady and The Tramp.
 I would be the Tramp, of course. 😉

-Oh, I see.
-I can bring my best friend, too?
-Sure, okay.
+Woah, wait a minute.
+He says I can bring my best friend, too?
+I was hoping for a romantic dinner but sure, okay.
 I could use a wing-gal.
 His apartment was a block away from mine – this would be quite convenient for our impending romance.
 When my gal-pal and I arrived, he opened the door and introduced us to another cute guy: his live-in boyfriend.
 Well, sh…hooot.
 The story of my LA life.

 But hey – I got this yummy creamy brie recipe from him and it was totally worth having to sulk back to my apartment, still single in the city.
 I really did have a great time that night.
 They were both great guys.